-Looking at the curve, if your patient is already hypercarbic and then reduces their VA (the purple arrow), you’ll see a much larger rise in PaCO2 than if the patient is eucarbic and reduces their VA by the same amount (green arrow).
+Looking at the curve, patients who are already hypercarbic (high PaCO2) and proceed to have a drop in their VA as shown by the purple arrow will have a much larger increase in PaCO2 than if the patient has a normal PaCO2 with the same reduction in alveolar ventilation (green arrow).
 This is simply due to movement along the steeper portion of the curve.

 Clinically, if you see a patient “panting” with rapid, deep breaths, this might NOT be hyperventilation.
 Instead, this might be compensation for an underlying process increasing carbon dioxide production.
 Sedating these patients to calm them down might be detrimental (reduce VA) and throw them into a hypercarbic failure.

 Hypercarbia and hypocarbia have significant physiologic implications ranging from vascular autoregulation to acid-base status, so it’s important to keep the PaCO2 equation in mind when thinking about a patient’s ventilation.